 Books and Supplies

-Textbooks and supplies are available at North Wind Books, the university’s on- campus bookstore.
+Textbooks and supplies are available at North Wind Books, the university’s on-campus bookstore.
 Total semester book costs vary according to the student’s program of study and the availability of used books.
-Books may be purchased by cash, check, credit card, or charged to a student account.
+Books may be purchased by cash, check, credit card, or charged to a student account (with prior approval).
 Student accounts must be arranged through the Office of Student Accounts prior to charging purchases.
 Student accounts can be used upon approval, with student ID, one week prior to the first day of class as long as the students financial aid file is complete.

 Textbooks may also be purchased or rented online (credit card only) through bookstore.finlandia.edu.
 Purchased textbooks must be picked up at North Wind Books; rented books will be shipped to the student by Follett Higher Education.
 North Wind Books is the official return depot for rented textbooks.